DariusMiu/Lua-Compiler-Project/README.md

 `3.` Pending

 ## Notes:
-##### Scanner:
+To compile, be sure to include all files in the compile line:
+g++ Token.cpp scanner.cpp parser.cpp main.cpp -o scanner

-When run, the scanner will automatically scan test.lua.
-To scan a different file, simply call it from command line like so:
+When run, the program will automatically run against test.lua.
+To run on a different file, simply call it from command line like so:
-`./scanner mow.lua`
+`./main mow.lua`